Notification Of Executives And Related Parties Transactions With Nilfisk Shares

 (MENAFN- GlobeNewsWire - Nasdaq) In accordance with the EU Market Abuse Regulation Article 19 no. 596/2014, Nilfisk has received the following notification from executives and/or their related parties' regarding transactions in Nilfisk shares.

-This notification is an 'Initial notification' regarding the purchase of 1,290 shares in Nilfisk by Anupam Bhargava, EVP, Executive Vice President, Head of Innovation, Service and Customer Experience.
-The shares have been purchased on September 8, 2023 at a total price of 177,125.20 DKK.
+This notification is an 'Initial notification' regarding the purchase of 2,639 shares in Nilfisk by Camilla Ramby, EVP, Chief Marketing Officer.
+The shares have been purchased on September 12, 2023 at a total price of 360,464.80 DKK.

 1. Details of the person discharging managerial responsibilities / person closely associated